-Meeke has her masters in Culture, Organization and Management (Social Sciences) from the Free University in Amsterdam.
-She also completed studies at the HEAO in Enschede and studies in senior communication consultancy.
-She has worked as a communication consultant in The Hague for many years but decided to follow her heart and changed careers to become an artist.
+Meeke has her masters in Culture, Organization and Management (Social Sciences) from the Free University in Amsterdam (drs).
+She also completed studies at the HEAO in Enschede and studies in Senior Communication Consultancy.
+She has worked as communication consultant in The Hague for many years but decided to follow her heart and change careers to become an artist.
 She did not wanted to die and think “What if…”.

 Meeke began her ballet training at the age of eight and has often performed.
 Watch her dance photo’s.
 Later she switched to competitive track and field in 100/200 meters.
 She came to New York City to study ballet again at age 38 as she kept dreaming of dancing ballet and stopped with track and field.
-Ballet was her other passion and she left all behind.
+Dance was her passion and she left all behind.
 She studied with great dedication at the Martha Graham Dance School, Dance New Amsterdam (on scholarship) and at Ballet Arts (Ballet and Voice).
-She still dances and sings frequently (watch her videos at Artworkdance on YouTube).
+She dances and sings frequently (watch her videos at Art Work Dance on YouTube).

 Meeke Mutter: “I love colors, especially gold.
 I am inspired by dance, colors, nature and calligraphy.
-Being an artist means being able to focus, having patience, having the desire to create and knowing this is your passion and purpose.
-This is how you can mean something to other people by creating beautiful and different art.
-Isn’t that wonderful!
+Being an artist means being able to focus, having patience, having the desire to create and knowing this is your purpose.
+This is how you can mean something to other people by sharing beauty and empowering energy.